HWal/RPi_HAN_Receive_Web_Relay_Output/README.md

 * Read and decode data from the HAN-port on Kaifa (MA304H3E 3-phase) smart electricity meter.
 It also reads data from Kaifa 1-phase meter, but this has not been tested.
 * Present live data from the meter on a simple webpage, based on Apache2 webserver.
 * Control two output relays.
-* View el-spotprices for Norway/Bergen area in EUR and NOK currency.
+* View and download el-spotprices for Norway/Bergen area in EUR and NOK currency.
 * Send notification to mobile phone via the IFTTT service when averaged active power (user defined averaging period) exceeds a limit set by the user.
 * Analyze log files on a Windows 10 laptop.